nnbaocuong99/k8s-cluster/README.md

 ### ✏️ <ins>Step 4:</ins>
 - Access: https://192.168.56.200 or https://192.168.56.200/g
--
+- Use the container id, replace `container id` in the command below to get the password
 ```
 $ docker logs  container-id  2>&1 | grep "Bootstrap Password:"
 ```
+- Copy the <ins>**red-line**</ins> key/code, thats the password.
+- Login to the Rancher `admin / password`
+- Choose the <ins>**custom**</ins> mode, set a name and finish the setup

 ### ✏️ <ins>Step 5:</ins>
-- copy and paste the password u got from step 5. once u got it, start to login into the rancher and setup the cluster.

-### ✏️ 7. switch to the worker-node and paste the script and add the `--address worker_IP` to setup the cluster on it.
+- Once you've done the setup session Rancher will show you a script like this
 ```
-#for example the script would be
 $ sudo docker run -d --privileged --restart=unless-stopped --net=host -v /etc/kubernetes:/etc/kubernetes -v /var/run:/var/run  rancher/rancher-agent:v2.7-091ed163cc5c53efc50bd1a580cb4e54fa097e82-head --server https://192.168.56.200/ --token p5zcnnpcb5cx8pg89vkk5nkx8gbzltk9wbkmfjp6rsn9n6kf729vjp --ca-checksum 37bde28c0dc9fbd360146f727ff4b1cd254d9f17490789f93775fb2ce15b58da --address worker_IP --etcd --controlplane --worker
 ```

+### ✏️ 7. switch to the worker-node and paste the script and add the `--address worker_IP` to setup the cluster on it.

 ### ✏️ 8. once u done with the setup part. head into it and copy the config, back to the local, cd into the `~/,kube/config` and paste to save the config